 Where there is on file a verified complaint or verified petition seeking temporary eviction from the marital residence, the court may, during the pendency of the proceeding, only in cases where the physical or mental well-being of either spouse or his or her children is jeopardized by occupancy of the marital residence by both spouses, and only upon due notice and full hearing, unless waived by the court on good cause shown, enter orders granting the exclusive possession of the marital residence to either spouse, by eviction from, or restoration of, the marital residence, until the final determination of the cause pursuant to the factors listed in Section 602.7 of this Act. *** In entering orders under this subsection (c-2), the court shall balance hardships to the parties.

-Can you explain about balancing the hardships and what this means?
+Can you explain what balancing the hardships means?

-I will provide one example.
-Assume that one person has non-marital property that is not rented or into which he or she could move.
-This could be a factor in entering an order for exclusive possession (temporary eviction) during the divorce proceedings.
+Consider one example.
+Assume that one person has non-marital real estate that is not rented.
+The court could factor this into granting exclusive possession (temporary eviction) during the divorce proceedings.

 What does the reference to Section 602.7 mean?

-Is it “easier” to obtain exclusive possession of a house as part of relief within domestic violence proceedings?
+Is it “easier” to obtain exclusive possession of a house as part of relief within a domestic violence case?

 If the physical well being of a spouse is jeopardized, it generally is easier and more effective to obtain eviction under an Order of Protection.
 The alternative statute in Illinois divorce law is generally designed for eviction where the mental well being of a spouse or the children is involved.
-On the other hand, attempting to obtain an order of protection simply in order to evict a spouse from the house, can backfire if it is seen by the judge as an attempt to “game the system,” and get an advantage in terms of a potential contest regarding parenting time with the children.
+Yet attempting to obtain an order of protection simply to evict a spouse from the house can backfire.
+Caselaw criticizes attempts to use the Domestic Violence Act as a subterfuge to gain an advantage in cases involving parenting time with the children.